johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.21 Advanced Weather Briefs and Preflight Planning.md

 			1. When to use them
 			2. How to file
 			3. How to activate and close
-		4. Airport: preparation discussed in [[PPL.18 Non-Towered and XC Airport Operations]]
+		4. Airport: preparation discussed in [[PPL.18 Non-Towered Airport Operations]]
 	4. External Pressures
 		1. How to identify
 		2. How to mitigate